Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

 * **Action**: Go to `Edit > Project Settings > Editor` and uncheck `Asynchronous Shader Compilation`.

-As you can see in the Inspector view for the Perception Camera component, the list of Camera Labelers is currently empty as you can see with `List is Empty`.
+In the Inspector view for the Perception Camera component, the list of Camera Labelers is currently empty, as you can see with `List is Empty`.
 For each type of ground-truth you wish to generate alongside your captured frames, you will need to add a corresponding Camera Labeler to this list.
 In our project we want to extract the position and orientation of an object, so we will use the `BoudingBox3DLabeler`.

 There are several other types of labelers available, and you can even write your own.
 If you want more information on labelers, you can consult the [Perception package documentation](https://github.com/Unity-Technologies/com.unity.perception).